chiefpansancolt/simplecov-material/README.md

 > Note: To learn more about SimpleCov, check out the main repo at https://github.com/colszowka/simplecov

-Generates a HTML Material Design report generated from Simplecov using ruby 2.2 or greater.
+Generates a HTML Material Design report generated from Simplecov using ruby 2.3 or greater.

+> Checkout this article on the approach to development [https://dev.to/chiefpansancolt/using-a-clean-formatter-for-ruby-testing-2khe](https://dev.to/chiefpansancolt/using-a-clean-formatter-for-ruby-testing-2khe)

 ## Table of Contents